 Israel’s TA-25 Index (TA-25) slipped 0.2 percent yesterday to 1,228.53 as the Tel Aviv gauge fell for the first time in three weeks.

-Allot Communications Ltd. (ALLT), the developer of technology that helps wireless carriers including AT&T Inc. (T) manage traffic, lost 7.6 percent to $18.96 to extend the decline this week to 13 percent.
+Allot Communications Ltd. (ALLT:US), the developer of technology that helps wireless carriers including AT&T Inc. (T:US) manage traffic, lost 7.6 percent to $18.96 to extend the decline this week to 13 percent.
 Allot shares traded in Tel Aviv sank 7.5 percent on the week to 77.26 shekels, or the equivalent of $20.2.

 Allot is vulnerable to a reduction in wireless-related capital spending next year by AT&T Inc., Verizon Wireless and Sprint Nextel Corp, Jay Srivatsa, the managing director of equity research at Chardan Capital Markets LLC, said.
 AT&T Chief Executive Officer Randall Stephenson warned last week that a failure to strike a U.S. budget deal will lead to “businesses pulling in investment.”

 “The service provider market is clearly weak,” Srivatsa, who has a neutral rating on the shares, said by e-mail from New York yesterday.
 “Any cut in capex would be a huge setback for Allot.”

 Mellanox Technologies Ltd., the maker of technology used to transfer and store data, gained for the first time in eight days, adding 1.6 percent to $68.73 after the stock traded in Tel Aviv increased 0.4 percent to 257.80 shekels, or the equivalent of $67.29.